jwalton/etcd3-ts/README.md

 This is an etcd client.
 It's very incomplete, but it has support for basic key-value operations, watches, and locks.

+**Note that this is no longer maintained.**  This was written because [etcd3](https://github.com/microsoft/etcd3) was not being maintained, but that library seems to have moved into the microsoft github account, so hopefully we'll see more frequent updates to it.
+And if not, this can always be resurrected.

 ## Usage

 ```sh